MOTIONS AND PETITIONS GENERALLY

 (h) Hearing.
 Unless otherwise directed by the court, motions or petitions shall be decided without oral argument.
 If argument is directed, the appellate court may elect to conduct the argument using remote communication technology.
 Further, any necessary oath or affirmation may be administered by remote communication technology.
 For the purpose of this provision, remote communication technology means technology such as video conferencing and teleconferencing which allows audio and/or video to be shared at different locations in real time.

 (i) Rehearing.
 The court will not entertain petitions for rehearing on a motion or petition unless the action of the court on the motion or petition has the effect of dismissing or finally deciding a party's appeal.

 (j) Authority of an Individual Judge or Justice.
 Except where these rules require the concurrence of two or more members of an appellate court, an individual judge or justice may grant or deny any motion or petition on behalf of the court.
 Any review of an order issued by an individual judge or justice shall be by petition for rehearing.

-1 By order dated October 9, 2018, the filing fee for motions and petitions was set at fifty ($50) dollars for a motion filed on or after October 15, 2018.
+1 By order dated October 9, 2018, the filing fee for motions and petitions was set at fifty ($50) dollars.